 The Adidas Outdoor Hydroterra Shandal Shoe is my all-around favorite lightweight water shoe.
 As the “Hydroterra” water and land name suggests, this unit is part mesh water shoe, part slip-on sandal, part do-everything shoe.
 What first attracted me to it was the basically full-coverage upper that is also primarily a strong and airy mesh — mesh for ultimate breathability.
 After all, what lets moisture escape better than a bunch of gaping holes?

-There’s a lot more to this water shoe, though.
+There’s a lot more to this water shoe, though, and Adidas has been improving the materials and design over time.
 Here’s the bullet points:

 Slip-on comfort.
 If I need to put this on, boom, it slips on and I don’t have to worry about laces.
 The Adidas speed lace system does the job, and it’s wicked strong.

 Slide-in sandal.
 Adidas calls it a “shandal,” which is a new category of shoes for marketing geeks.
 For the rest of us, the heel folds down and you can slide your foot in on top of it, giving your heel a bit of extra cushion for tooling around camp after a long day on the river or trail.

 Drains water fast.
 I said there was mesh, and there’s a lot of it.